YatesyTea/KP_CSS/README.md

 There will be a notes file containing the notes from each day under notes.md.

-There will then be a folder with day[x].css for each individual task.
+There will then be a folder with for each individual challenge.